 The Wedgewood Tank and the Operations Center Tank are reclaimed water storage tanks.
 The tank at Wedgewood can hold 0.25 million gallons of reclaimed water while the Operations Center Tank has the capacity for one-million gallons of reclaimed water.
 The water they store is non-potable, but it can be used for many things:

 Reclaimed water is available to industrial and commercial customers within certain service areas.
-Currently the reclaimed water system produces irrigation water for Wedgewood Public Golf Course, the Wilson Rose Garden, for the Bridgestone Plant, for the Burt Gillette soccer complex, baseball complex and park areas, and for the Hominy Creek Water Reclamation Facility.
+Currently the reclaimed water system produces irrigation water for Wedgewood Public Golf Course, the Wilson Rose Garden and Operations Center, for the Burt Gillette soccer complex, baseball complex and park areas, and for the Hominy Creek Water Reclamation Facility.

-In order to establish utility service with the City of Wilson, please call Customer Service at 252.399.2200 or visit their offices at 208 NE Nash St.
+How do I establish service?
+In order to establish utility service with the City of Wilson, please call Customer Service at 252-399-2200 or visit their offices at 208 NE Nash St.